- Name: Protesilaos (Πρωτεσίλαος)

 Sometimes I blend programming with philosophy, as made evident by such questions as the one that populates my GitLab/GitHub profile’s description:

 At what point does a tinkerer become a programmer, provided no formal background in the latter?

 This website has been online since 2011.
-It contains more than 600 entries on a wide range of topics, all of which are available under the appropriate copyleft terms that ensure end user freedom—see the license page.
+It contains more than 1000 entries on a wide range of topics, all of which are available under the appropriate copyleft terms that ensure end user freedom—see the license and resources page.
 Read, learn, think, and reach your own conclusions.

 What I wrote in the past may not represent my current views.
 I review, change, refine my beliefs as part of a life of research and reflection.
 If you are looking for consistency, a dogma to follow, a narcissist to idolise, you need to look elsewhere.
 It is important to understand that you should not follow me, for I am not going anywhere in particular.